panva/node-oidc-provider/docs/README.md

 ## Mounting oidc-provider
 The following snippets show how a provider instance can be mounted to existing applications with a path prefix `/oidc`.

+Note: if you mount oidc-provider to a path it's likely you will have to also update the [`interactions.url`](#interactionsurl) configuration to reflect the new path.

 ### to a `connect` application
 ```js